-Not only does it make life easier for your website visitors, it can save your company time and resources because you don’t have as many clients contacting you for answers.
+Not only does it make life easier for your website visitors, but it can also save your company time and resources because you don’t have as many clients contacting you for answers.

-The other reason is because they’ve highlighted the issues and questions that a majority of their customers ask on a regular basis.
+The other reason is that they’ve highlighted the issues and questions that a majority of their customers ask regularly.

 Your customers come to you with questions because they see you as a knowledgeable resource.
-It’s very likely there are others out there who have the same questions.
+There are likely others out there who have the same questions.

 The questions you receive (in person, and via phone and email) are a great starting point for a blog post.
 Create individual blog posts for any question that requires a longer response.

 There are a couple of benefits to using this way to find new blog post ideas.
 First, you’ll increase the likelihood that others will find your blog by searching for this topic.
 And you’ll also establish yourself as an expert in the field.back to menu ↑

 Crowdsourcing is the process of obtaining ideas and content by asking for contributions whether paid or donated from a large pool of online communities.

 Some within your niche/industry, others not, but all with fresh ideas and innovations that you wouldn’t have thought of on your own.

 Crowdsourcing is a resource to find new blog post ideas by curating high-value information, rich posts, and pages, especially when you’re short on resources or inspiration.

 For example, if you were reviewing a specific product, you could collect useful reviews from sources around the internet to give your customers an idea of what other customers have found positive and negative about their experience with that product.